Introducing Dr. Kathy McMahon (Dr. K), Psychologist

 Allow me to assure you that little of what you might say to me is likely to surprise me.

-I’m a wife, a mother, and a grandmother, in addition to being a clinical psychologist, university professor and writer.
+I’m a clinical psychologist, university professor, and writer.
 I cherish all of these roles.

 In January 2015, I presented to clinicians from all over the world on the topic of High Functioning Autism in Marriage, through the Couples Institute in California.
 This is a training institute for the Developmental Method of Couples Therapy.